Garcinia alepensis

-Allanblackia parviflora is a medium-sized deciduous forest tree belonging to the family Clusiaceae.
+Garcinia alepensis is a deciduous shrub or forest tree belonging to the family Clusiaceae.

 Description

 The tree is capable of growing up to 30 m in height and with a diameter that can occasionally reach 80 cm.
 The trunk is cylindrical while the bark is reddish to brown and sometimes scaly; the crown is narrow with glossy large leaves.
 Leaflets are elliptical in shape up to 25 cm long and 9 cm wide.
 Flowers are fragrant and are pink, reddish or creamy.
 Fruit is a large ellipsoid berry, up to 50 cm long and 15 cm wide with brown warts.

 Distribution

 The species is native to Tropical West Africa and occurs from Guinea eastwards to Ghana.
-It is commonly found along slopes in evergreen forests along the coast of West Africa but can also be found in moist semi-deciduous forests.
+It is commonly found along slopes in evergreen rain forests along the coast of West Africa and can also be found in moist semi-deciduous forests.

 Chemistry

 Studies conducted on seed extracts of the plant indicate a high fatty oil yield, with oleic and stearic acids the dominant fatty acid contents of the seeds.